A Guide to Conversion Rate Optimization for Your App

 - Give your app description a proper structure.
 Nobody wants to read a blue-streak-style wall of text.
 Create paragraphs with bold headlines to tell users what each paragraph is about.
 Use blank lines to separate them from each other.
 Replace running text by bullet-point lists if possible.

-- The techniques to make keywords stand out (see above) are suitable to make your description more beautiful, too.
-Compare the two app descriptions by Pedidos’Ya (left) and Glovo (right).
-Both have a proper structure with headlines and bullet-points lists.
-But Glovo’s description is much more appealing because it uses html-formatting and a unique star-bullets.
+- The techniques you use to make your keywords stand out (see above) are suitable to make your description more beautiful, too.
+Compare the two app descriptions by PedidosYa (left) and Glovo (right) below.
+Both have a proper structure with headlines and bullet-point lists.
+But Glovo’s description is much more appealing because it uses HTML-formatting and unique star-bullets.